gcman/gcman.github.io/content/2018_02_06_simplex-sphere.md

 		\vec{b}_1 & \cdots & \vec{b}_{n}
 	\end{vmatrix}
 \end{equation}
+But we can get even simpler.
+Determinants can get hard to compute as they get large.
+And because we are only interested in the cross product for its *direction* (and not its magnitude; we normalize everything later anyway), we can use a simpler method.
+Any element of the kernel of the $n-1$ by $n$ matrix given by taking the $n-1$ vectors to be rows is in the orthogonal direction to all the given vectors.

 An $n$ simplex is given by $n+1$ points, given by the vectors $\vec{V}_i$, where $i$ is an integer from $1$ to $n+1$.
 Each of these vectors has $n$ components, $\vec{V}_i^j$, where $j$ is an integer from $1$ to $n$.